 While the panel may consider other factors when deciding whether to accept a proposal, these are key questions and the ones that receive the greatest reflection and discussion.

-Prospective authors also want to know how often the panel meets and when they can expect to hear something after submitting a proposal.
 The panel holds teleconferences nine months out of the year and meets face-to-face at MLA's May annual meeting.
 If your materials are submitted at least one week before a scheduled teleconference, you can expect to hear something from the panel within two weeks.

 Medical Library Association